ray-project/ray/doc/source/ray-observability/user-guides/configure-logging.rst

     ray.get([task.remote() for _ in range(100)])

-The output will be as follows:
+The output is as follows:

 .. code-block:: bash